Pulling Apart 2-spheres in 4-manifolds: Whitney towers

-Via re-indexing, the effect of including a parallel copy of any $i$th component can be described by analogous relabeling maps $\delta_i$, and iterating this procedure constructs an order $n$ Whitney tower near $\cW$ on any number of parallel copies of any components of $A$, with the resulting change in $\tau_n(\cW)$ described by compositions of the $\delta_i$ maps.
+Via re-indexing, the effect of including a parallel copy of any $i$th order $0$ surface can be described by analogous relabeling maps $\delta_i$, and iterating this procedure constructs an order $n$ Whitney tower near $\cW$ on any number of parallel copies of any order $0$ surfaces of $A$, with the resulting change in $\tau_n(\cW)$ described by compositions of the $\delta_i$ maps.